 *The Pinterested Parent is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 In addition, text and image links in this post may be affiliate/referral links, which means we may be compensated if you make a purchase after clicking through these particular links* See full disclosure policy.

 A funny thing happened the other day.
 A group of my friends were talking about the winter & things to do with our kids.
 We began talking about cutting paper snowflakes.
 I had said that it had been so long since I had last made one that I was not quite sure if I even remembered how to.
 This conversation sparked us to all attempt to make snowflakes with some funny results.
 We were all out of practice & went through sheet after sheet of paper until we finally figured it out.
-This crafting adventure with the grown ups led to a couple of fun snowflake crafts at home with Mai.
+This crafting adventure with the grown ups led to a couple of fun snowflake crafts at home.

 Paper Plate Snowflake Ornaments